check-spelling-sandbox/react-native-example/README.md

 # Botpress in React Native

 This is a simple example of how to use Botpress in a React Native application.
-We have two main components: `BpWidget` and `BpIncommingMessagesListener`.
+We have two main components: `BpWidget` and `BpIncomingMessagesListener`.

 ## Installation